 Even if your body is a little rounder and heavier than before, you can still rock a jumpsuit.
 Here are seven ways to look sophisticated and slim in this 70’s inspired trend.

 Solid colors are more slimming than prints.
-Dark colors hide pounds more than light/bright colors, but don’t think that black is your only choice.
+Dark colors hide pounds more than light/bright colors but don’t think that black is your only choice.
 If black washes you out, try another dark neutral like navy.
-It’s just as slim, but more lively.
+It’s just as slimming but more lively.

 2. Choose Soft, High-Quality Fabrics